-For many years, the images were recorded on film.
+The images were recorded on film for many years.
 But now digital mammograms can store and analyze the information using a computer.

 How Do They Work?

 The method of getting mammogram images is the same for both types.
 A technician positions your breast between two plates, and flattens and compresses it.
 She then takes images of your breast from top to bottom and side to side.
 It can be uncomfortable, but the entire process takes about 20 minutes.

 Film mammograms are saved on hard files.
 With the digital kind, the X-rays are turned into electric signals that can be stored in a computer.
 It’s similar to the way digital cameras take and store pictures.

 The two different types are well-matched in accuracy, research suggests.

 A study published in the New England Journal of Medicine looked at 49,000 women with no known signs of breast cancer, and it compared digital mammograms to film mammograms.
 The women were screened using both types of tests.
 Breast cancer was found in 335 of the women.
 The researchers determined that digital mammograms did a better job with detection for three groups of women: